mithraiclabs/spl-token-staking/README.md

 - Support various scaling functions.
 - Set max number of RewardPools when setting up StakePool.
 An optimization for organizations that know they will only ever want to distribute a single SPL Token as rewards to stakers.
 - Allow for locking rewards based on duration.
 This is another incentive mechanism for getting wallets to stake for longer durations.
+- Early withdraw penalties.
+Some % of locked tokens get sent to DAO for withdrawing.